[Stakeholder] EU Social Forum explores how to protect workers' rights in the age of AI

 From language models to tools for cancer screening and treatment, artificial intelligence (AI) is dramatically reshaping our world.
 These changes are equally profound in the world of work and workers' rights.
 How can we make sure that even with AI, the world of work remains inclusive, fair and transparent?

-The European Commission is taking a collaborative approach to shape the future of work in the age of AI by bring together business leaders, policymakers and industry experts at the 2023 European Employment and Social Rights Forum.
+The European Commission is taking a collaborative approach to shape the future of work in the age of AI by bringing together business leaders, policymakers and industry experts at the 2023 European Employment and Social Rights Forum.

-Shaping the future of work: AI and workers' right in focus
+Shaping the future of work: AI and workers' rights in focus

 Join EUobserver today